phegd-14/webapp/Readme.md

-This is a info on how to run the damn thing docker build -t my-backend-app . k create ns webapp
+This is a info on how to run the damn thing(for intenal use only 😜) docker build -t my-backend-app . k create ns webapp
 kns webapp